lumeland/lume.land/docs/configuration/install-plugins.md

 Plugins add extra functionality or support for new formats.
-There are some basic plugins installed by default (like support for `markdown`, `yaml` or `json` formats), but there are other plugins that you can enable.
+There are some basic plugins installed by default (like support for `markdown`, `yaml` or `json` files), but there are other plugins that you can enable.
 For example, to add the `svgo` plugin (that optimizes SVG files using the SVGO library), you have to import the plugin and enable it with `use()` in the config file:

 ```js